Casper12345/finagle-project/README.md

 # Finagle-Project
-## This is a project using Twitter Finagle with Thrift Server.
+This project uses Twitter Finagle with Thrift to combine fetching from two servers into a single server.